skylime/mi-core-kumquat/README.md

 This repository is based on [Joyent mibe](https://github.com/joyent/mibe).
 Please note this repository should be build with the [mi-core-base](https://github.com/skylime/mi-core-base) mibe image.

+## naming

+We create two images based on the different branches for PHP version 7 and latest PHP version 8.

+- `core-kumquat7`: with PHP version 7.4 included
+- `core-kumquat`: with latest PHP version included

 ## description

 This is a standalone webservice / webhosting template.
 It provides you with [kumquat](https://github.com/wiedi/kumquat), an awesome minimal web interface to manage domains, vhosts, mysql and ftp accounts.

 It install php-fpm with apache, proftpd and for kumquat gunicorn.
-Percona is installed for a local mysql server.
+MariaDB is installed for a local mysql server.

 ## mdata variables